MrSynAckSter/snake-in-my-boot/README.md

-# Snake in my Boot
+# Snake in my Boot (Original w-shackleton README section)

 An implementation of Snake written in bare-metal / BIOS x86 assembly and C that fits into an MBR bootloader.